emmett2020/emmett/doc/config_ubuntu_development_environment.md

 # Manaual
-For a manual installation that offers finer control over your environment, begin by installing these minimal essential compilation tools:
+For a manual installation that offers finer control over your environment, begin by installing these **minimal** essential required tools (must have `root` access):

 | Tool      |  Version  | Install method                                         |
 | -------   | --------  | ----------------------------------------               |